 Never make a bowl of cereal with milk for your dog either, as pooches don’t handle dairy and lactose very well, and it’ll just lead to an upset tummy and a grouchy pet.

-Nevertheless, plainer cereal types can add a little fibre and roughage to your dog’s diet, but there are admittedly better ways of getting that into their systems.
+Nevertheless, plainer cereal types can add a little fiber and roughage to your dog’s diet, but there are admittedly better ways of getting that into their systems.